-Enter the amount of any net capital gain included in Arizona gross income for the taxable year that is derived from the
+Enter the amount of any net capital gain included in Arizona gross income for the taxable year that is derived from the exchange of one kind of legal tender for another kind of legal tender.

 NOTE: If the amount from all sources results in a net capital (loss) from the exchange of one kind of legal tender for another kind of legal tender, enter that amount on line 12b.